ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 ### Verify table format

-You will then verify that the c_events events table you put in exists and then verify that it meets the required format specifications.
+You will then verify that the c_events table you supplied exists and then verify that it meets the required format specifications.

 The Nodebook will indicate the success of the table verification with a message such as this: